Orson Welles: Early career (1931–1935)

-After his father's death, Welles traveled to Europe using a small portion of his inheritance.
+After his father's death, Welles traveled to Europe using a portion of his inheritance.
 Welles said that while on a walking and painting trip through Ireland, he strode into the Gate Theatre in Dublin and claimed he was a Broadway star.
-The manager of the Gate, Hilton Edwards, later said he had not believed him but was impressed by his brashness and an impassioned audition he gave.
+The manager of the Gate, Hilton Edwards, later said he had not believed Welles but was impressed by his brashness and an impassioned audition.
 Welles made his stage debut at the Gate Theatre on October 13, 1931, appearing in Ashley Dukes's adaptation of Jud Süß as Duke Karl Alexander of Württemberg.
-He performed small supporting roles in subsequent Gate productions, and he produced and designed productions of his own in Dublin.
-In March 1932, Welles performed in W. Somerset Maugham's The Circle at Dublin's Abbey Theatre and traveled to London to find additional work in the theatre.
+He performed supporting roles in Gate productions, and produced and designed productions of his own.
+In March 1932, Welles performed in W. Somerset Maugham's The Circle at Dublin's Abbey Theatre and traveled to London to find work in the theatre.
 Unable to obtain a work permit, he returned to the U.S.

-Welles found his fame ephemeral and turned to a writing project at Todd School that became immensely successful, first entitled Everybody's Shakespeare and subsequently, The Mercury Shakespeare.
-Welles traveled to North Africa while working on thousands of illustrations for the Everybody's Shakespeare series of educational books, a series that remained in print for decades.
+Welles found his fame ephemeral and turned to a writing project at Todd School that became immensely successful, first entitled Everybody's Shakespeare, for the first three volumes, and subsequently, The Mercury Shakespeare.
+In Spring 1933, Welles traveled via the SS Exermont, a tramp steamer, writing the introduction for the books while onboard.
+After landing at Morocco, he stayed as the guest of Thami El Glaoui, in the Atlas mountains surrounding Tangier, while working on thousands of illustrations for the Everybody's Shakespeare series of educational books, a series that remained in print for decades.

-In 1933, Roger and Hortense Hill invited Welles to a party in Chicago, where Welles met Thornton Wilder.
-Wilder arranged for Welles to meet Alexander Woollcott in New York in order that he be introduced to Katharine Cornell, who was assembling a repertory theatre company.
+In 1933, Hortense and Roger Hill invited Welles to a party in Chicago, where Welles met Thornton Wilder.
+Wilder arranged for Welles to meet Alexander Woollcott in New York so he could be introduced to Katharine Cornell, who was assembling a theatre company for a seven-month transcontinental repertory tour.
 Cornell's husband, director Guthrie McClintic, immediately put Welles under contract and cast him in three plays.
-Romeo and Juliet, The Barretts of Wimpole Street and Candida toured in repertory for 36 weeks beginning in November 1933, with the first of more than 200 performances taking place in Buffalo, New York.
+Romeo and Juliet, The Barretts of Wimpole Street and Candida began touring in repertory in November 1933, with the first of more than 200 performances taking place in Buffalo, New York.

 In 1934, Welles got his first job on radio—with The American School of the Air—through actor-director Paul Stewart, who introduced him to director Knowles Entrikin.
 That summer, Welles staged a drama festival with the Todd School at the Opera House in Woodstock, Illinois, inviting Micheál Mac Liammóir and Hilton Edwards from Dublin's Gate Theatre to appear along with New York stage luminaries in productions including Trilby, Hamlet, The Drunkard and Tsar Paul.
-At the old firehouse in Woodstock, he also shot his first film, an eight-minute short titled, The Hearts of Age.
+At the old firehouse in Woodstock, he also shot his first film, an eight-minute short titled The Hearts of Age.

-On November 14, 1934, Welles married Chicago socialite and actress Virginia Nicolson (often misspelled "Nicholson") in a civil ceremony in New York.
-To appease the Nicolsons, who were furious at the couple's elopement, a formal ceremony took place December 23, 1934, at the New Jersey mansion of the bride's godmother.
+On November 14, 1934, Welles married Chicago socialite and actress Virginia Nicolson in a civil ceremony in New York.
+To appease the Nicolsons, who were furious at the elopement, a formal ceremony took place December 23, 1934, at the New Jersey mansion of the bride's godmother.
 Welles wore a cutaway borrowed from his friend George Macready.